 There is one interleaved spectrum channel allocated to Emley Moor, CH 56 (which is more or less within the B group) for a potential Leeds local TV station.
 It must be admitted that at CH56 a B group may be a little down in gain on some widebands, but it should still be working reasonably well up there.
 This may not apply to some cheap crappy B group Contract aerials.

-In addition, there may be two more HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 32 and 34.
+In addition, there are two planned lower power HD MUXES to be transmitted (in the CH 31 to 37 gap) on CHs 32 and 34.
 Both of these channels can be picked up by decent B group aerials.

 Incidentally, how high is high ?